IMO 2019 Annual Regulations

-The IMO remains the largest and most prestigious of all of the international olympiads, having grown from the original seven countries to over a hundred.
+The IMO is the largest and most prestigious of all of the international olympiads, having grown from the original seven countries to over a hundred.
 The United Kingdom has participated since 1967 and has played host to the competition on two previous occasions (in 1979 and 2002).
-We are honoured to be able to invite you to celebrate the diamond anniversary of this incredible event with us and we look forward to welcoming you to Bath.
+We were honoured to be able to invite teams from all over the world to celebrate the diamond anniversary of the founding of IMO.

 Participation in the 60th anniversary celebrations extends beyond those able to attend the IMO.
 We are making resources available for our Diamond Maths Challenge, a team competition for younger participants.
 Details will be released soon.

 The results of IMO2019 are available at:

 Kaur Aare Saar

 Peter Van Hintum